fdb/slarg-website/events/2023-10-21-typp-launch.md

 type: Launch
 author: Kim Gorus, Ward Heirwegh, Marnie Slater & Joud Toamah
 date: 2023-10-21
-time: 19:00 - 20:00
+time: 20:00 - 21:00
 location: Bar @ Extra City Kunsthal
 main_image: https://ucarecdn.com/b590ff98-e339-46dc-810b-eb896ee9e717/
 images: null
 ---
 Cover image from the new *TYPP*, by Ward Heirwegh, its designer.

 ### Line up of the night

+The newest editions of *TYPP #9* and *ADMA TYPP #3* will be launced.

-During the launch, Petra Van Brabandt and Marnie Slater will welcome you.
-And officially launch these two copies of the newest TYPP.
+* Welcome: Petra Van Brabandt & Marnie Slater

-This will be followed by a performative intervention by Mrs. Kovich. (image blow)

-*signed, sealed, delivered*

-Performative intervention by Mrs. Kovich

-During the launch,* guests will be able to get their fresh AdMa TYPP copy signed, sealed and delivered with limited edition stamps created by contributor Mrs. Kovich especially for the occasion.

-\*The booth will operate on and off according to the mood of its operator and the bureaucratic guidance from above.
+* *signed, sealed, delivered:* A performative intervention by Mrs. Kovich.
+During the launch, guests will be able to get their fresh AdMa TYPP copy signed, sealed and delivered with limited edition stamps created by contributor Mrs. Kovich especially for the occasion.
+The booth will operate on and off according to the mood of its operator and the bureaucratic guidance from above.
+* Performance Tijana Petrovic

-### *TYPP #9* and *ADMA TYPP #3*
+### More on TYPP

 TYPP is the journal for artistic research of Sint Lucas School of Arts in Antwerp.
 It brings together artistic research practices, without any hierarchy or a predefined format.
 It seeks to offer a forum for the field of artistic research, which is averse to categories and continuously reinvents and reorients itself.
 The editorial board is responsible for the composition of each periodical.